Nandini0826/expense-tracker/README.md

 ```bash
 http://localhost:3000
 ```
+## API endpoints

+- GET / – fetches all expenses
+- POST / – adds a new expense
+- PUT / – updates the details of the expenses
+- DELETE / – deletes a particular expense

 ## Database Integration

 This project uses **MongoDB** as its primary database, integrated using **Mongoose**, a powerful Object Data Modeling (ODM) library for Node.js.